Plato-solutions/artifician/docs/intro.rst

     print(dataset)

-Here you can notice how each and every function is tightly coupled to each other and a single change will lead to changes in several other places.
-This code is just for preparing a single feature.
-Just imagine the level of complexity when writing code for preparing tens and hundreds of features.
+As you can notice, each function in the above code is tightly coupled, making it prone to errors and difficult to manage.
+Now, let's see how Artifician simplifies this.es.

 Now let's prepare the same dataset using Artifician